 Fried balls of chickpea flour and local spices.
 The best falafels I enjoyed during my time in Jordan were in the busy al fresco atmosphere of the legendary Hashem restaurant in downtown Amman.
 You can watch and admire the falafel production in the restaurant’s open-air kitchen.

-Thick, creamy yoghurt usually eaten at breakfast.
-Amazing mixed with honey and used as a dip for flat bread, or hotel buffet croissants.
+My kingdom for a tasty labaneh!
+This thick, creamy yoghurt is usually eaten at breakfast.
+It is amazing mixed with honey and used as a dip for flat bread, or hotel buffet croissants.

 Fatoosh Recipe (via Petra Kitchen)

 - 1 round pita brea

 - 1 medium side head of lettuce (iceberg, romaine)

 - 1/4 cup olive oil